-Regarding colors first you have to consider there are at least two kinds of glazes used.
-First of all - ordinary stoneware glazes such as Celadon and secondly all the over-glaze enamels used on Famille Rose and all the other kinds of enameled decorations, which are all pigments mixed with - I believe - lead and some kind of other fluxes to make them melt.
+So, lets go into this.
+Regarding colors, first you have to consider there are at least two kinds of glazes used.
+First of all - ordinary stoneware glazes such as Celadon and secondly all the over-glaze enamels used on Famille Rose and all the other kinds of enameled decorations, which are all pigments (oxides) mixed with - I believe - lead and some kind of other stuff (fluxes) to make them melt.

-To understand ceramic colors you have to consider the importance of oxidation and reduction.
+To understand ceramic coloring, you need to have a mental picture of what oxidation and reduction is.
 This is the same as the difference between pure iron and rust, the latter being oxidized iron.
 To turn rust back to pure iron you will have to "reduce" it.

 This both could be done by fire.
 If you fire the piece with "more air than necessary", or with "less air than necessary" for the fire to burn properly.